(adjacent to the Beatrice Wood Center for the Arts)

 of the music, maneuvering the strings with exquisite control as he created his own musical

-—PERFORMING ARTS MONTEREY BAY: "The Saint-Saëns concerto demands technically flawless execution, and here Fung delivered
+óPERFORMING ARTS MONTEREY BAY: "The Saint-SaŽns concerto demands technically flawless execution, and here Fung delivered

 hands down.
 This was a spectacular performance."

-Cellist Zlatomir Fung has appeared as soloist with the Baltimore Chamber Orchestra, Boston Pops, Santa Cruz Symphony, Ann Arbor Symphony, Grand Rapids Symphony and the New England Philharmonic.
-Abroad, he has been heard with Romania’s State Philharmonic of Sibiu, the George Enescu Philharmonic Orchestra in Budapest, and the Lausanne Sinfonietta in Switzerland.
+Previously, Mr. Fung has appeared in the U.S. with the Baltimore Chamber Orchestra, Boston Pops, Santa Cruz, Ann Arbor and Grand Rapids Symphonies, and New England Philharmonic, and abroad with Romania’s State Philharmonic of Sibiu, the George Enescu Philharmonic Orchestra in Bucharest, and the Lausanne Sinfonietta in Switzerland.

-As a First Prize Winner of the 2017 Young Concert Artists International Auditions, Mr. Fung makes his debuts in the Young Concert Artists Series in at Merkin Concert Hall and in Washington, DC at the Kennedy Center during the 2018-2019 season.
-He also won numerous special prizes at the YCA Auditions: the Rhoda Walker Teagle Concert Prize, which will sponsor his New York debut, the Alexander Kasza-Kasser Concert Prize, which sponsors his Kennedy Center debut, the Buffalo Chamber Music Society Prize, the Embassy Series Prize in Washington D.C., the Friends of Music Concerts Prize in Sleepy Hollow, NY, the Paramount Theatre Prize in Vermont, the Lied Center of Kansas Prize, the Sunday Musicale Prize in New Jersey, and the Slomovic Prize for sponsorship of an Orchestra Partnership Project concerto engagement.
+As a First Prize Winner of the 2017 Young Concert Artists International Auditions, Mr. Fung makes his recital debuts in the 2018-19 Young Concert Artists Series at New York’s Merkin Concert Hall, sponsored by the Rhoda Walker Teagle Concert Prize and in Washington, DC’s Kennedy Center, sponsored by the Alexander Kasza-Kasser Concert Prize.
+He also won special performance prizes: the Buffalo Chamber Music Society Prize, Embassy Series Prize in Washington D.C., Friends of Music Concerts Prize, Paramount Theatre Prize, Lied Center of Kansas Prize, Sunday Musicale Prize, and Slomovic Prize for sponsorship of an Orchestra Partnership Project concerto engagement.